yvnnhong/cse29pa1/README.md

 A good first task is to implement *only* `is_ascii` and the corresponding part of `main` needed to read input and print the result for `is_ascii`, and make sure you can test that.
 Then move onto `capitalize_ascii`, and so on.

-You can save your work by using `git` commits (if you're comfortable with that), or even just saving copies of your `.c` file when you hit important milestones.
+You can and should save your work by using `git` commits (if you're comfortable with that), or even just saving copies of your `.c` file when you hit important milestones.
 We may ask to see your work from an earlier milestone if you ask us for help on a function from a later one.

+Some reminders and information about the function signatures:

+- `uint8_t` is a 8-bit (1-byte) value that, for our purposes, is exactly the same as a `char`.
+You can think of it almost entirely like `char`, it's useful because it prints better (with `%d` formatting) and it's explicit about it's meaning
+- `int32_t` is a 32-bit (4-byte) integer.
+You can think of it like `int` in Java, we just want to be explicit about sizes of things when we program in C, and `int` can mean different things on different systems.
+- We use `cpi` as an abbreviation in some variable names, it stands for “code point index”.
+- We use `bi` as an abbreviation in some variable names, it stands for “byte index”.

 ## Functions - Milestone 1